-The Royal Society, the UK’s national academy of science, has announced the appointment of 21 new Royal Society Wolfson Research Merit Award holders.
-Two Warwick Professors, Sebastien Perrier, Department of Chemistry, and Mohan Balasubramanian, Warwick Medical School, have received the prestigious awards this year.
+The Royal Society, the UK’s national academy of science, has announced the appointment of 21 new Royal Society Wolfson Research Merit Award holders including Mohan Balasubramanian of Warwick Medical School.

 Jointly funded by the Wolfson Foundation and the Department for Business, Innovation and Skills (BIS), the scheme aims to provide universities with additional support to enable them to attract science talent from overseas and retain respected UK scientists of outstanding achievement and potential.

 The newly appointed award holders are working on a wide range of projects.
-Professor Mohan Balasubramanian’s research will focus on Cytokinetic actomyosin ring structure, assembly and function, while Professor Sebastien Perrier’s work will focus on Functional soft nanotubes from molecular engineering.
+Professor Mohan Balasubramanian’s research will focus on Cytokinetic actomyosin ring structure, assembly and function.

 Find out more